mohammadsalehnia/mohammadsalehnia/README.md

-- 👋 Hi, my name is Mohammad Salehnia, and I work as a Backend Developer at HINEXT.
+- 👋 Hi, my name is Mohammad Salehnia
 - 🌱 I’m currently learning design patterns and solid principles.
 - 🔭 Additionally, I have started a new course to learn JAVA.
 - 📫 How to reach me: either via here or my email salehnia.msn@gmail.com